Crime & Safety

 NH AG: Harmony Montgomery 'Murdered In Manchester In December 2019'

-Harmony Montgomery, a missing New Hampshire girl, last seen alive in October 2019, has officially been designated a homicide case.
+Harmony Montgomery, a missing New Hampshire girl who previously lived in Massachusetts, has officially been designated a homicide.

 CONCORD, NH — New Hampshire Attorney General John Formella said Thursday that the Harmony Montgomery case was now officially a homicide case.